bruno-sitecore/Sitecore.Demo.XmCloud.PlaySummit/CustomComponents.md

 # Walkthrough: Building an SXA Component for Play Summit

-This guide provides a basic outline of building a headless SXA component from scratch in the _Play!
+This guide provides a quick outline of building a headless SXA component from scratch in the _Play!
 Summit_ solution.
 This is _not_ the same as cloning an existing SXA component.

-You should have the following:
+You should have the following ready:

 * an XM Cloud environment
 * a copy/fork of the [**Sitecore.Demo.XMCloud.PlaySummit**](https://github.com/Sitecore/Sitecore.Demo.XmCloud.PlaySummit) repo hooked up to the above XMC environment
-* a `.env.local` file in solution that points to the Preview endpoint of the above XMC environment (see File References section below)
+* a `.env.local` file in solution that points to the Preview endpoint of the above XMC environment (see **File References** section below)

 It is recommended that you make these changes to a non-critical XM Cloud environment (i.e. one not used for regular demoes).